powerhome/helm-charts/.github/PULL_REQUEST_TEMPLATE.md

  - Has a tag name that matches your PR branch name (see above)
  - Has a description that summarizes the changes made

-This makes its possible to use previous versions of the charts maintained here as new releases are published.
+This makes it possible to use previous versions of the charts maintained here as new releases are published.
 Please see the release history of this repository for examples.